muhBilal/muhBilal/README.md

-💫 About Me :
+### 💫 About Me :

-Hello I am Muhammad Bilal you can call me Bilal, I am a web programmer since 2019 I am a student of Informatics Engineering at UPN VETERAN JATIM
+Hi there!
+I'm **Muhammad Bilal**, also known as Bilal.
+I'm a passionate web programmer with a growing skillset since 2019.
+Currently, I'm pursuing an Informatics Engineering degree at UPN VETERAN JATIM, further enhancing my technical foundation for web development.